Veklury® (remdesivir)

 Product Label

-For the full indication, important safety information, and boxed warning(s), please refer to the Veklury US Prescribing Information available at:
+For the full indication, important safety information, and boxed warning(s), please refer to the Veklury US prescribing information available at:

 www.gilead.com/-/media/files/pdfs/medicines/covid-19/veklury/veklury_pi.